 Art of attending German beer festivals

-– While Germany produces one third of the World’s beer varieties, they lag behind in beer consumption.
-While at the beer festival don’t expose your ignorance by going ga-ga about how the Germans drink so much beer.
+Tip: While attending German beer festivals, don’t expose your ignorance by going ga-ga about how the Germans drink so much beer.

 Best beer drinking festivals of Germany